QCCareerSchool-Org/www.qcpetstudies.com/guidelines.md

 ## Sections

 All page content must be between `<section>` tags.
-Each logical section of the page must be in it's own section.
-Subsequent sections should use a different background color or background image to distinguish them from preceding sections.
+Each logical section of the page must be in its own section.
+Each subsequent section should use a different background color or background image to distinguish it from the preceding section.

-Sections have a preset padding that should generally not be overridden.
+Sections have a preset padding defined in the theme that should generally not be overridden.

 The first section on a page must use the `firstSection` id to make space for the site navigation.

-In the code, sections should be separated from eachother by a single line.
+In the code, sections should be separated from each other by a single line.

 ### Background Colors

 Background colors should be chosen from the available theme colors.
 Text colors will be applied automatically based on the global CSS.
+When copying content from the old Wordpress site that uses a background color, a background color from the new theme should be used in its place.

 ```typescript
 <section id="firstSection">